That most painful of betrayals.

 Do you view this as cheating?
 Does it make a difference how often or who we do it with?

 Something one night triggered your imagination, your desire, and you lose control.
 Blame the booze, perhaps.
 “Darling, it meant nothing”.

-The object of your desire might not be important to you as a person – but what was it that meant you needed this?
+The object of your desire might not be important to you as a person – but what was it that meant you needed this experience?
 To feel desired?
 To feel alive?
 How can you create this in your relationship?

-Why be loved by only one person when you can be loved by two, three?
+Why be loved by only one person when you can be loved by two, or three, perhaps?
 Why miss out on multiple gorgeous people by limiting yourself to only one?

-It feels transcendent, ecstatic, like fate, like we can’t possibly conceive of doing anything other than follow this person to the heights of pure love.
+It feels transcendent, like we can’t conceive of doing anything else but be with this other person.
 It causes us to open up parts of ourself we never have before.
 It shifts our whole worldview.